 Some sponsors require the inclusion of DMPs in proposals, e.g. see NSF, NIH Data Management & Sharing, and USDA NIFA.
 Even when not required by a sponsor, DMPs should be developed before projects begin and data are created.

 The UT Libraries provides excellent DMP resources to the UT research community, including a DMP Tool that is available at UT Libraries: Data Management Plans.
+Additionally, FDP has developed, and is continuing to update, a website aimed at meeting the requirements of NIH’s new DMP requirements along with templates available for use (FDP DMP website).

 A DMP should include data format, standards, and backup plans (see more at UT Libraries Planning) and should describe how research results will be shared.
 All DMPs should comply with the requirements described in UT Policy RE001 Appx A: Sharing, Retention, and Ownership of Research Data.